Theater Square fountain (Rostov-on-Don)

+The fountain was created by sculptor Yevgeny Vuchetich.

 After the construction of the theater.
 M. Gorky in 1936, next to it was equipped the Theater Square with a fountain in the center.
-The author of it was a young sculptor Yugene Vuchetich, the graduate of the Rostov Art College.

 The fountain is a sculptural group of Atlanteans on a pedestal, popularly called "peasants with a bowl."
-The group is surrounded by images of frogs and turtles.
-There were rumors that Vuchetich, in retaliation for some "sins", gave the faces of animals the features of the faces of some city bosses.
-The sculptures were made of concrete on white cement.

-During the Great Patriotic War, the fountain was destroyed, restored in the 1950s in full, as far as can be judged from the photo.
+During the Great Patriotic War, the fountain was destroyed, restored in the 1950s in full.
 But in the 1970s there were no frogs with turtles on the fountain.
-Perhaps in 20 years the sculptural elements have decayed, the living creatures have been removed altogether, and to support the "peasants" they have established a support under the center of the bowl, not hoping for the strength of the hands of concrete Atlanteans.

 On the eve of the 250th anniversary of Rostov-on-Don, which was celebrated in 1999, the fountain was restored, giving it its original appearance.
-Only materials have changed: the podium is lined with natural stone, sculptures of atlantes, frogs and turtles are made in the technique of knocking out copper.
-In the evening, the fountain is illuminated with colored lights.
-For many decades the fountain never ceases to please its residents and visitors with its beauty.